chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, the Buddha's top bun looks only four fingers high when looking up, but the real height is immeasurable.

-In the "Inconceivable Sutra on the Secrets of the Tathagata", it is said that Bodhisattva Holding Li used his supernatural powers to fly up through the boundless worlds, but he was never able to see the top of the Buddha's bun, and finally returned tiredly.
+In the "Inconceivable Sutra on the Secrets of the Tathagata", it is said that Bodhisattva Holding Li used his supernatural powers to fly up through the boundless worlds, but he was never able to see the top of the Buddha's bun, and finally returned exhausted.

 The Buddha's body is a rainbow body with a bright, clean and bright body.
 The light shines.
 The "Vinaya Sutra" uses three metaphors to praise the Buddha's body: